joshuapalicka/joshuapalicka.github.io/sugarscape-utilicalc.md

 <a href="images/sugarscape-sugar-spice-graphs.png?raw=true" target="_blank">
 <img src="images/sugarscape-sugar-spice-graphs.png?raw=true" alt="Standard Sugar and Spice Sugarscape run with optional location stats and mean trade volume graph"/>
 </a>
-<figcaption>Snapshot of a Sugarscape run with Sugar and Spice, including optional stats and a graph</figcaption>
+<figcaption>Snapshot of a Sugarscape run with sugar and spice, including optional stats and a graph</figcaption>
 </figure>